MicrosoftDocs/azure-devops-docs/docs/pipelines/library/add-resource-protection.md

 ## Prerequisites

-You must be a member of the [Project Administrators group](../../organizations/security/change-project-level-permissions.md) to update resource permissions.
+You must be a member of the [Project Administrators group](../../organizations/security/change-project-level-permissions.md) to update project-evel resource permissions or to grant access to all pipelines in the project for an individual resource.
+Some individual resources also require Project Administrators group membership.

 ## Agent pools